IAD Comprehensive

 pre: IAD3150

 What?
 Project-based class where students expand their knowledge of how visual design applies to interaction design.
-This class should produce a project and a Process Page for a portfolio.
+This class should produce a portfolio-worthy project.

 Why?